37Rb/godot-overhead-car-2d/README.md

 ```

 Of course, the normal physics state variables like position and velocity are available if you need more detail but the given speed and acceleration factors are convenient to use as simple multipliers.

+## OverheadCarArea2D

+OverheadCarArea2D extends Area2D so that you can add friction and drag when a car is in an area.
+This can be used for things like off-track rough terrain, puddles, oil slicks, speed bumps, etc... that a car can drive through but would impact velocity.
+Use StaticBody2D or RigidBody2D instead for areas/objects like walls or boudlers that a car can't drive through and would collide with.

+Create an OverheadCarArea2D node, add a CollisionShape2D or CollisionPolygon2D child node and set the friction and drag properties on the area.
+Any OverheadCarBody2D will add those values to it's own friction and drag while the car is in the area.

 ## Installation